opendocsg/slw-judgments-backfill/2016_SGHC_178/report.md

 15     The sentence prescribed for the offence he was convicted of (importing 499 grams of cannabis) spans a minimum 20 years imprisonment and 15 strokes and a maximum 30 years or life imprisonment and 15 strokes of the cane.
 If the prosecution, in proceeding with the principal charge against him, had not reduced the weight of the cannabis from 836 grams which he was actually carrying to 499 grams, he could have faced the death penalty.
 When the weight was brought down to 499 grams, the Accused did not have to fear being sentenced to death.

 16     The effect of a reduction from the actual weight of drugs and the avoidance of the death penalty on sentencing has been considered judicially.
-In _PP v Rahmat Bin Abdullah and Another_ [2003] SGHC 206 Choo Han Teck J stated (at [9]) that:
+In _PP v Rahmat Bin Abdullah and Another_ <span class="citation">[2003] SGHC 206</span> Choo Han Teck J stated (at [9]) that:

  ...it would be relevant to take into account the quantity and weight of the drugs seized, but one must not exceed the relevancy of this factor, and regard the DPP’s decision to amend the charge to a non-capital one as justifying a higher sentence in itself.

 17     Tay Yong Kwang J (as he then was) added clarity to the issue in two recent judgments.
-In _PP v Kisshahllini a/p Paramesuvaran_ [2016] 3 SLR 261 he stated (at [13]) that:
+In _PP v Kisshahllini a/p Paramesuvaran_ <span class="citation">[2016] 3 SLR 261</span> he stated (at [13]) that:

  The accused had admitted to importing 18.03g of diamorphine.
 The Prosecution exercised its discretion to proceed on a non-capital charge, which is that of the unauthorised importation of not less than 10g but not more than 15g of diamorphine.
 Both parties agreed that the total amount of diamorphine that was actually imported was relevant to be sentence.
 I disagreed with the Defence that the minimum sentence of 20 years imprisonment would be adequate. (emphasis added)

-and in _PP v Nguyen Thi Thanh Hai_ [2016] 3 SLR 347 where the accused person was charged and convicted for importing 249.99 grams of methamphetamine (a weight more than 250 grams would attract the death penalty) when the actual weight of the drug involved was 2,041 grams, Tay J made it clear (at [32]) in passing sentence that:
+and in _PP v Nguyen Thi Thanh Hai_ <span class="citation">[2016] 3 SLR 347</span> where the accused person was charged and convicted for importing 249.99 grams of methamphetamine (a weight more than 250 grams would attract the death penalty) when the actual weight of the drug involved was 2,041 grams, Tay J made it clear (at [32]) in passing sentence that:

  Given that the actual amount of methamphetamine that the accused admitted to importing far exceeded 250g , a sentence above the minimum of 20 years of imprisonment was warranted. (emphasis added)